Artificial Intelligence in Video Games

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.

-Carlo Santagostino, Bertie the Brain, Nimrod
+Carlo Santagostino, Bertie The Brain, Nimrod

 Carlo Santagostino, PLATO, Programmed Logic for Automatic Teaching Operation, ILLIAC